Arlanda Line: History

 The Arlanda Line and the Arlanda Express started operations on 25 November 1999.
 After the construction was completed, the ownership of the infrastructure was transferred to A-Banan Projekt.
 However, A-Train is responsible for paying for all maintenance and operating costs of the line.
 In 2004, A-Train was bought by Macquarie Group, who paid SEK 70 million for the company, in addition to taking over debt worth SEK 330 million.

 In 2004, the Swedish National Audit Office criticized the process of building and financing the Arlanda Line, and stated that the State had taken more financial risk than the Riksdag had been informed about.
 It also criticized the Government for giving additional financial support to A-Train in the form of guarantees without informing the Riksdag, and having an unclear management strategy.
 It also commented that the traffic forecasts during planning were incorrect.
 The original plans showed an economic benefit of SEK 4 billion.
 However, because A-Train is free to set its ticket prices as it wishes, the high prices resulted in too few passengers taking the Arlanda Line for it to be of economic benefit to the Swedish community, and the line failed to maximise its economic impact through reduced road congestion and emissions.

 In 2006, Upptåget started operating on the Arlanda Line.
 In 2008, A-Banan Projekt changed its name to Arlanda Infrastructure.
-Storstockholms Lokaltrafik stated in 2008 that they intended to use the line for a new branch of the Stockholm Commuter Rail.
+Storstockholms Lokaltrafik stated in 2008 that they intended to use the line for a new branch of the Stockholm commuter rail network.